A note on weak existence for SDEs driven by fractional Brownian motion: Main result and proof

-Combining Remark~\ref{rem:measure} and Theorem~\ref{thm:weakexistence}, we get Theorem~\ref{cor:measure}.
+Combining Remark~\ref{rem:finitemeasure} and Theorem~\ref{thm:weakexistence}, we get Theorem~\ref{cor:measure}.

 The remainder of the section is dedicated to proving Theorem~\ref{thm:weakexistence}.
 This will be done by regularizing the drift, considering the sequence of strong solutions to the corresponding approximated equations and proceeding via a tightness-stability argument.
-In order to do so we state two \emph{a priori} estimates in Lemma~\ref{lem:apriori} below.
-This will be crucial in proving tightness and stability for the approximation scheme.
-For a proof of Lemma~\ref{lem:apriori}\ref{a} for $d=1$, see \cite[Proposition 5.3]{AnRiTa}.
-Therein we use nonnegativity of the drift in order to obtain an increasing process.
-The same can be done here for dimension $d\geqslant 1$ obtaining a process that is increasing in each component and therefore we omit the proof (for a similar argument see the proof of Lemma~\ref{lem:apriori}\ref{b}).
+In order to do so we state two \emph{a priori} estimates in Lemma~\ref{lem:apriori}, quantifying the regularization effect of any solution.
+First, we state Lemma~\ref{regulINT} since it captures the regularization effect of the fBm.
+For a slightly more general statement and the proof see \cite[Lemma 3.4]{Haressetal}.